Health Unit Coordinator

 • Maintaining supply lists and reordering as necessary

-• Entering patient information into electronic health records and maintaining the confidentiality
+• Entering patient information into electronic health records and maintaining confidentiality

 Health Unit Coordinator Certifications & Licensure